 This digital archive enables investigation of:

 This project builds on decades of scholarship on Harris's List and Georgian London.
-Matthew Sangster's outstanding Romantic London project provided critical inspiration for this archive.
+Matthew Sangster's outstanding Romantic London project provided critical inspiration for and contributed data to this archive.

 Historical map: An Exact Survey of the City's of London and Westminster ye Borough of Southwark and the Country Near Ten Miles Round Begun in 1741 & Ending in 1745 by John Rocque Land Surveyor & Engrav'd by Richard Parr (David Rumsey Map Collection)